tenbaht/servo-motor-controller/README.md

 7-segment display connected via SPI to the ISP connector.
 (AT90S2313)

 chan/smc3/SMC3.ASM: v0.3, ATtiny2313.
 Supports serial interface, but not the
 stepper-like dir/step input and no LED display.
+'E' command not implemented, echo always on.

 chan/smc3/SMC3A.ASM: v0.3a, ATtiny2313.
 Supports the stepper-like dir/step
 interface, but no serial interface and no LED display.